gaborio1/Chord-tone-player/README.md

   SOME OF THE LESS FREQUENTLY USED CHORD NAMES ARE NOT HANDLED PROPERLY AT THIS MOMENT.
   HOWEVER, CHORD TONES ARE DISPLAYED CORRECTLY IN EVERY CHORD.

-  LIST OF CHORD NAMES THAT HAS BEEN FIXED SO FAR:
+  ✔️ LIST OF CHORD NAMES THAT HAS BEEN FIXED SO FAR:
       M7/6  m7/6  7/6
       +7  07
       M9/6  m9/6  9/6
       6add9 m6add9

+  ✔️ if chordTone.length = 2 make sure chordTone is at idx 0 || 2
   ✔️ remove existing chord degree divs before appending new ones
     augmented with optional 7th ???
   ✔️ diminished 7 - make 7th = major 6th
   ✔️ dominant(7) 9 get rid of 7th